lnxjedi/gopherbot/doc/src/pipelines/TaskEnvironment.md

-**NOTE on Parameters and Environment Variables**: The **Gopherbot** documentation uses *environment variable* and *parameter* somewhat interchangeably; this is due to configured parameters being made available to external scripts as environment variables.
+> Note on Parameters and Environment Variables: The **Gopherbot** documentation uses *environment variable* and *parameter* somewhat interchangeably; this is due to configured and set parameters being made available to external scripts as environment variables.

 # Task Environment Variables

 Each time a task is run, a custom environment is generated for that task.
 For external tasks such as `ssh-init`, these values are actually set as environment variables for the process. *Go* tasks access these values with the `GetParameter()` API call.

-The precedence of environment variables seen by a given task is determined by the algorithm in `bot/runtasks.go:getEnvironment()`.
-The various environment sources are listed here, in order from least to highest priority.
+The precedence of environment variables seen by a given task is determined by the algorithm in `bot/run_pipelines.go:getEnvironment()`.
+The various environment sources are listed here, in order from lowest to highest priority.

 ## NameSpace Parameters
 Various tasks, plugins and jobs can be configured to share parameters by defining `NameSpaces` in `conf/robot.yaml`, and setting the `NameSpace` parameter for a given task to the shared namespace.
 For instance, the `ssh-init` task and `ssh-admin` plugin both get access to the `BOT_SSH_PHRASE` environment variable via the `ssh` namespace.